What is sleep?

 While alcohol causes people to fall asleep quickly, the NREM portion of the sleep cycle (dreamless sleep) is deeper and longer.
 Without adequate REM sleep, people wake up feeling fatigued.
 The greater the amount of alcohol consumed, the longer the period of NREM sleep.
 Additionally, alcohol consumption causes more awakenings as the night progresses further, diminishing sleep quality.

 There are several ways in which alcohol affects sleep including snoring, disruption of REM sleep, insomnia, worsening of sleep apnea and the effect of a hangover on the body.
-Each of these contribute to poor sleep quality and can lead to health problems.
+Each of these contributes to poor sleep quality and can lead to health problems.

 Alcohol Use and Snoring

 Alcohol is classified as a depressant.
 Like sedatives, it travels throughout the body and slows the brain’s ability to respond to stimuli.
 Its sedative effect causes a deeper relaxation of muscles than normal sleep.
-As a result the oropharynx (the back of the throat) folds faster when compared to that of a sober individual.
+As a result, the oropharynx (the back of the throat) folds faster when compared to that of a sober individual.
 The collapse of the oropharynx is one of the prime reasons for snoring.

 Alcohol and Sleep Issues